nbogojevic/midea-beautiful-air/README.md

 * token and key for local network access (read-only, only v3 appliances)
 * filter replacement indicator (boolean, read-only, if supported on appliance)
 * pump on/off switch (boolean, can be set, if supported on appliance)
+* sleep mode on/off switch (boolean,  can be set, if supported on appliance)
 * defrosting mode indicator (boolean, read-only, if supported on appliance)
 * internal error code (read-only)
+* appliance characteristics, i.e. support for special modes, fan presets etc (read-only)
+* beep prompt (write-only)
+* tank water level (read-only, if supported by appliance)
+* current ambient temperature (read-only)

 ## Discovery